 Triangular Prism Calculator

-What is a prism?
-It's a solid object with:
+A triangular prism is a solid object with:

 - three rectangular faces (right prism) or in parallelogram shape (oblique prism)

-We are using the term triangular prism to describe the right triangular prism, what is quite a common practice.
-If you are looking for other prism type, check our rectangular prism calculator.
+We are using the term triangular prism to describe the right triangular prism, which is quite a common practice.
+If you are looking for another prism type, check our rectangular prism calculator.